tzapio/tzap/README.md

 ## Notes:
 Tzap is in a beta phase.
+Tzap has the power to overwrite existing files, so commit local changes first.
 Using embeddings will upload most files to OpenAIs servers.
 (Alternative solutions are being looked into) Using external APIs incurs small costs, read [Cost Estimation](#cost-estimation).